 Wynton Marsalis and the Jazz at Lincoln Center Orchestra, Oct.
 13-14: As part of their annual residency, Wynton Marsalis and the Jazz at Lincoln Center Orchestra will launch the 2017-18 SCP Jazz Series with two days of concerts and activities.
 First up, the group’s Jazz Series concert on Oct.
 13, followed by Marsalis and Jazz at Lincoln Center Orchestra in two SCP Special Concerts on Oct.
 14, beginning with an 11 a.m.
-Jazz for Young People concert and concluding at 8 p.m. as Marsalis and JLCO welcome a special guest artist for an evening program.
+Jazz for Young People concert and concluding at 8 p.m. as Marsalis and JaLCO welcome a special guest artist for an evening program.
 Full program details will be announced at a later date.
-Led by acclaimed trumpeter Marsalis, the 15-piece ensemble has made it their mission to not only entertain audiences, but also to enrich and expand the jazz community through performance, education and advocacy.
+Led by acclaimed trumpeter Marsalis, the 15-piece ensemble believes its mission is not only entertain audiences, but also to enrich and expand the jazz community through performance, education and advocacy.

 Ravi Coltrane Quartet & Trio Beyond: Jack DeJohnette, John Scofield and Larry Goldings, Nov.
 17: Opening the double bill is the Ravi Coltrane Quartet, led by Grammy-nominated saxophonist and composer Ravi Coltrane, son of jazz legend John Coltrane.
 Trio Beyond, consisting of drummer Jack DeJohnette, guitarist John Scofield and pianist-organist Larry Goldings, was created in 2003 as a tribute to percussionist Tony Williams.
 Led by Chicago native Jack DeJohnette, who turns 75 this year, Trio Beyond continues to chart new musical territory.

 John Beasley & MONK’estra in a tribute to Thelonious Monk; Melissa Aldana, Jan.
 26: Grammy-nominated pianist, composer and arranger John Beasley leads his MONK’estra in a program saluting the centennial of iconic jazz pianist Thelonious Monk (1917-1982).
 The 15-piece ensemble plays modern interpretations of Monk’s music with influences of hip-hop and Afro-Cuban rhythms.
 The MONK’estra is joined for this performance by harmonica player Grégoire Maret and trumpeter and vocalist Dontae Winslow.
-Opening the concert is Chilean tenor saxophonist Melissa Aldana, winner 0f the 2013 Thelonious Monk Competition, making her the first female South American recipient.
+Opening the concert is Chilean tenor saxophonist Melissa Aldana, winner of the 2013 Thelonious Monk Competition, making her the first female South American to earn this distinction.

 Along with the 2017-18 SCP Jazz Series, several Symphony Center Presents Special Concerts also have been announced:

 Herbie Hancock, Oct.
-21: One of the most influential artists in jazz and R&B history, pianist Herbie Hancock returns to Symphony Center on Saturday, October 21.
+21: One of the most influential artists in jazz and R&B history, pianist Herbie Hancock returns to Symphony Center.
 The Chicago native and 14-time Grammy Award-winning artist continues to push musical boundaries and energize audiences with his performances.

 Max Raabe and the Palast Orchester, April 20: Recognized as one of today’s leading interpreters of music from Germany’s Weimar Era, Max Raabe and the Palast Orchester return for a program based on their upcoming recording, “Raabe-Pop,” scheduled for release later this year.